MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 *   If the active Internet Explorer tab had prior content, it navigates to the [Microsoft support page that explains why the website was redirected to Microsoft Edge](https://support.microsoft.com/office/the-website-you-were-trying-to-reach-doesn-t-work-with-internet-explorer-8f5fc675-cd47-414c-9535-12821ddfc554).

 > [!NOTE]
-> After a redirection, users may continue to use Internet Explorer for websites that are not on the Internet Explorer compatibility list.
+> After a redirection, users may continue to use Internet Explorer for websites that aren't on the Internet Explorer compatibility list.

 <!-- ====================================================================== -->